 The State Board of Community Colleges makes the necessary arrangements to carry out the provisions of the Workers' Compensation Act which are applicable to employees whose wages are paid in whole or in part from state funds.
-The College purchases workers' compensation insurance for employees whose salaries or wages are paid by the Board entirely from county or institutional funds.
+The College purchases workers' compensation insurance for employees whose salaries or wages are paid by the Board in whole or in part from county or institutional funds.

-Additional details on the state-administered risk management programs are disclosed in the State's Comprehensive Annual Financial Report, issued by the Office of the State Controller.
+Additional details on the state-administered risk management programs are disclosed in the State's Annual Comprehensive Financial Report, issued by the Office of the State Controller.